-A specific child safety code of conduct provides guidance to clergy, employees and volunteers in the context of their involvement with children and young people in their parish, agency or entity role.
+A specific child safety code of conduct provides guidance to clergy, employees and volunteers in the context of their involvement with children and young people in the Partnered Parishes.

 Induction

 Induction processes incorporate safeguarding awareness to build a foundation of understanding and commitment to the safety of children and young people.